'Hora de la cîmpie' is the original old Romanian spelling.

 |2||Sway onto L foot.|

-Summary: R & L in R slow.
-R & L out R, R heel touch infront.
+Summary: R & L in R very slow.
+R & L out R, R across infront, L in place.
 (R heel side infront, L across behind) x 2.
 Cherkessia starting R side.
 L close, R place infront.

 |Start||Facing 45 deg cw of the direction to the centre.
 Weight on L foot.|